 Over time, magnetic recording tape may become unplayable because the binder used to adhere the magnetic material to the backing becomes unstable, leaving a sticky residue on the tape transport.
 Playing a tape in this condition destroys the recording without accurately playing it.
 However, ‘baking’ or drying the tape at low heat often solves this problem.

 Other formats may only need a cleaning treatment, while some may not need any special treatment at all.
-The core of the operation uses Memnon’s own proprietary workflow software, with which they integrate various third party tools, as well as their internally developed workflow orchestration layer.
+The core of the operation uses Memnon’s own proprietary workflow software, with which they integrate various third party tools, including ORKA, their internally developed workflow orchestration layer.
 Once processing is complete, the digitised files go through QC before returning them to the customer.

 But physical degradation is actually only one of many concerns facing audiovisual preservation efforts.
 While storing assets in climate-controlled vaults helps by slowing deterioration, Michel noted that digitisation is the best way to ensure the content will remain accessible.
 “One of the biggest threats we’re seeing is that of technological obsolescence,” he said.

 “We’ve had to send quantities of heritage playback equipment from our Belgian, UK and American facilities, because all of it has now become totally obsolete.
 It is no longer manufactured and hard to find.
 We shipped two full 40ft containers from Belgium, including cleaning and baking equipment.